vittorio-libretti/Zynq7000-custom-SPI-CAN-Peripheral/README.md

 Folder project_from_scratch cntains the Vitis project for the Zybo device:
- - main.c: contains the main function in witch defining and initializing the two task managed with FreeRTOS,them starts the scheduler.
+ - main.c: contains the main function in witch defining and initializing the two task managed with FreeRTOS, then starting the scheduler.
            The two tasks regulate decouple between the CAN message and Host request.
            In particular: the "talkWithSPICAN_Task" receive the CAN mex and store it in the FreeRTOS circular queue. the "talkWithHost_Task" responds to Host requests